dandata/getdata-cp/codebook.md

 ## About data
 30 subjects were selected to get data from their mobile phone.
 Each subject attributed with one or more activity.
 The data come from the accelerometer and gyroscope 3-axial raw signals Acc-XYZ and Gyro-XYZ.
+The acceleration signal was then separated into body and gravity acceleration signals (BodyAcc-XYZ and GravityAcc-XYZ).

 Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (BodyAccJerk-XYZ and BodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (BodyAccMag, GravityAccMag, BodyAccJerkMag, BodyGyroMag, BodyGyroJerkMag).